M(ason's)E(SP32)A(udio)P(rototyping system)

 How do I program my MEAP?

-You could really program your MEAP using any libraries, IDE, languages so long as you can get it compiled for an ESP32-S3, however...
+You could technically program your MEAP using any libraries, IDE, languages so long as you can get it compiled for an ESP32-S3, however...